rahulbakshee/TechMeIfYouCan/_posts/2020-09-16-Deep-Learning-pc-build-beginners-2020.md

 As you might be knowing Deep Learning is a subset of Machine Learning where you deal with complex problems like Image & Text using different Neaural Network Architectures.
 So, there will be lots of neurons in lots of hidden layers (millions and maybe billions of parameteres) and the job would be to get the optimal weights for these neurons.

 ## Cloud vs Local
+`Storage` and `Compute` are the two most important things even when doing any kind of Data Analysis.
 Now you must be wodering about which compute option to choose between cloud or having your own pc.
 Each option has its own prose and cons.
 But as a `beginner` I would suggest you to first go to [Google Colab](https://colab.research.google.com/) and give it a try.
 Although it has some limitations on usage but it won't matter if you are a beginner.
 And you will get **`free CPU/GPU/TPU`**.
 Yesssss you read it right !!!